 Office for Statistics Regulation (OSR) – OSR is the regulatory arm of the UK Statistics Authority, a body established by the Statistics and Registration Service Act (2007).
 It is independent from government ministers and separate from producers of statistics.
-Their role is to set the statutory Code of Practice for Statistics, assess compliance with the Code of Practice and award National Statistics designation.
+Their role is to set the statutory Code of Practice for Statistics, assess compliance with the Code of Practice and award accredited official statistics designation.

 Official statistics – statistics produced by crown bodies, those acting on behalf of crown bodies, or those specified in statutory orders, as defined in section 6 of the Statistics and Registration Service Act 2007.
-The term official statistics includes National Statistics, experimental statistics and statistics that have not been assessed as fully compliant with the Code of Practice for Statistics.
+The term official statistics includes:

 Output Area (OA) – OA were created for Census data, specifically for the output of census estimates.
 The OA is the lowest geographical level at which census estimates are provided.
 OAs were introduced in Scotland at the 1981 Census and in all the countries of the UK at the 2001 Census.